Psychology Department Student Awards

 Elizabeth Scarborough Award

 Elizabeth Scarborough received her Ph.D. from the University of New Hampshire in 1972 with an emphasis on the History of Psychology.
 She started working part-time at Northern Illinois University but never was given a full-time position.
 Her first full-time academic position was here at Fredonia and she was here 1977-1991.
 She left Fredonia to become a Dean at Indiana University South Bend, where she retired in 2000.
 She never forgot her beginning years at Fredonia and how hard it was for many women academic researchers during that time.
 In 1987, she co-wrote the book Untold lives: The first generation of American women psychologists.
 Upon her death in August 2015, she left an endowment here at Fredonia to fund a scholarship to be given to a female psychology student of merit.
 If you would like to know more about Elizabeth Scarborough and her career, please click here to access an article published in Psychology’s Feminist Voices.
-Note: We will not be awarding the Scarborough Award in Spring 2019.
+Click here for an application for the Elizabeth Scarborough Award.

 Daniel C. Krawczyk Exemplary Award

 This annual award is being sponsored by Ed and Liz Krawczyk on behalf of their son Dan, who graduated from Fredonia in 1998.
 Although Dan was very involved in many campus activities including serving as President of the Psychology Club, both he and his parents believe it was his involvement with Independent Study that made a substantial difference in his future.
 For that reason, they would like to provide a special award for students who have had significant Independent Study experiences.
 Dan received a fellowship to UCLA and completed his Ph.D. in 2003.
 While there he worked with Dr. Keith Holyoak and pursued research on frontal lobe information processing and the emergence of coherence in decision making.
 Subsequently, he did a Postdoc at UC Berkeley with Dr. Mark D’Esposito focusing on neuro-imaging.
 Presently Dan is an Associate Professor and Debbie and Jim Francis Chair in Brain Health at the University of Texas at the Dallas School of Behavioral and Brain Sciences where he runs his own lab.
-To download an application for the Daniel C. Krawczyk Award, click here.
+Note: We will not be awarding the Krawczyk Award in 2019.